-The undersigned hereby appoints George Gresham, Jess Unruh and Amy Pugh and each of them, as proxies of the undersigned, each with full power to appoint his substitute, and hereby authorizes them to represent and to vote all the shares of Class A Common Stock of Green Dot Corporation that the undersigned is entitled to vote, as specified on the opposite side of this Proxy Card, at the 2023 Annual Meeting of Stockholders of Green Dot Corporation to be held virtually via the internet at www.meetnow.global/MUWUCMM on Thursday May 25, 2023 at 12:30 p.m.
-Central Time, and at any adjournment or postponement thereof
+The undersigned hereby appoints George Gresham, Jess Unruh and Amy Pugh and each of them, as proxies of the undersigned, each with full power to appoint his or her substitute, and hereby authorizes them to represent and to vote all the shares of Class A Common Stock of Green Dot Corporation that the undersigned is entitled to vote, as specified on the opposite side of this Proxy Card, at the 2024 Annual Meeting of Stockholders of Green Dot Corporation to be held virtually via the internet at meetnow.global/MTC6X7N on Wednesday, May 22, 2024 at 1:00 p.m.
+Central Time, and at any adjournment or postponement thereof.

 THIS PROXY, WHEN PROPERLY EXECUTED AND RETURNED IN A TIMELY MANNER, WILL BE VOTED AS SPECIFIED, AND THIS PROXY AUTHORIZES THE ABOVE DESIGNATED PROXIES TO VOTE IN THEIR DISCRETION ON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF TO THE EXTENT AUTHORIZED BY RULE 14A-4(c) PROMULGATED UNDER THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED.
-IF NO SPECIFICATION IS MADE, THEN THIS PROXY WILL BE VOTED FOR ALL THE NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1, AND VOTED FOR PROPOSALS 2, 3 AND 5, AND A VOTE FOR 1 YEAR ON PROPOSAL 4.
+IF NO SPECIFICATION IS MADE, THEN THIS PROXY WILL BE VOTED FOR EACH OF THE NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1, AND VOTED FOR PROPOSALS 2, 3 AND 4.